EfogDev/mpris-timer/README.md

 Ultimately, serves the only purpose — to start a timer quickly and efficiently. \
 Notifications included!
 Utilizing GTK4, Adwaita and MPRIS interface.

->MPRIS Timer is really keyboard friendly!
-It should be quite intuitive. \
+>MPRIS Timer aims to be as keyboard friendly as possible.
->Use navigation (arrows, tab, shift+tab) or start inputting numbers right away.
+>Use navigation keys (arrows, tab, shift+tab, space, enter) or start inputting numbers right away.

 ![image](https://github.com/user-attachments/assets/80c40dee-1a2f-4729-8f9b-89e5eeb934b9)